Skip to main content

 Editorial Board Memo on Education Funding in Pennsylvania

-By Editorial Board Memo, Press Statement
+By Editorial Board Memo, Policy Briefs, Press Statement

 In February 2023, Judge Renée Cohn Jubelirer called for a new funding system in Pennsylvania to fulfill the state’s obligation to provide a thorough and efficient education for its children.